valzargaming/Nyasmin/README.md

 The path to the caextract must be set in the [`php.ini`](https://secure.php.net/manual/en/openssl.configuration.php) for `openssl.cafile`.

 **I cannot provide support** with most issues that occur due to outdated prerequisites or implementing SSL.
 If you are hosting on Windows and needing a cacert.pem file but don't feel comfortable generating yourself then I personally recommend WinNMP as it generates one in its /data/ directory that you can point your PHP.ini at.
 All required prerequisites can be found in the /vendor/ directory.

+# Linux and SSL
+You may need to aptget install the openssl and php-bcmath packages.